-James Stack announced that staff are coordinating with various member agencies to update Planning Committee members and alternates due to newly elected officials being sworn into office a few days ago and reorganizing their representatives.
+James Stack announced that staff are coordinating with various member agencies to update the list of Planning Committee members and alternates due to newly elected officials being sworn into office a few days ago and reorganizing their representatives.
 I expect to offer specific names at the February meeting.